 The first place winner in each of the four categories will receive 50% off his/her registration fee to our 2019 conference.

 Deadline: Please postmark by July 21.
 If you miss that date, you can email to firstname.lastname@example.org up to July 25.

 Yes!
 A 20% consignment fee will be charged on books sold.
 The price must be clearly marked on each book and the consignment form completed.
 To save time when you arrive, you can download the consignment form now and bring it with you.

 Add to your professional library from the broad selection of books on all aspects of writing and publishing.
 We'll also have books authored by our faculty that you may want to get autographed to bring home to loved ones.
 Think birthdays and Christmas!
 We accept VISA, Mastercard, Discover , and American Express.

-Spouses who are not writers are welcome to attend all the general sessions and keynotes free-of-charge and to join you for meals in the dining hall if you have pre-purchased a Thursday and/or Friday box lunch and Friday evening Italian Buffet for them prior to the conference.
-They can also lodge with you on campus at $85 a night that includes meals from dinner day or arrival through lunch day of departure.
+Spouses who are not writers are welcome to attend all the keynotes free-of-charge and to join you for meals in the cafeteria if you have pre-purchased a Thursday and/or Friday box lunch and Friday evening Italian Buffet for them prior to the conference.
+They can also, of course, stay with you in the Holiday Inn at no additional charge for your room.

 All the classrooms, cafeteria, and chapel are handicapped-accessible.
 Everything is air-conditioned.
 The walk between Clemens Hall (chapel, cafeteria, appointments, and book tables) and Dielman where the classes are held is short.